The Importance of Good Nutrition

 Nutrition is more important today than ever before.
 Due to the creation of mono-cropping on a large scale and the excessive use of synthetic chemicals and pesticides, our soils have been (and continue to be) depleted of nutrients.
 The USDA has even established areas considered food deserts due to their lack of easy access to nutritious whole foods, but abundance of processed unhealthy foods.

 There are many diets and food trends being promoted on the internet, but not one diet is best for everyone at every time.
 The nutrient requirements necessary for infants are not the same nutrients needed for teens, young adults, post-menopausal women, and so forth.
-Finding the best diet for you in this moment may take a bit of work, but there are certainly some basic tenants that nearly everyone should follow:
+Finding the best diet for you may take a bit of time, but working with a practitioner 1-on-1 helps take the guess work out of it.

 Food As Medicine

 Taking basic nutrition a step further, we can actually use various foods in increased quantities to treat certain conditions.
 For example, one might recommend a diet rich in healthy fats to someone with low HDL ("good") cholesterol.
-I often recommend seed cycling to patients trying to balance their hormones.
-Many people have heard of using ginger for an upset tummy.
+Many people have heard of using ginger for an upset tummy or peppermint for migraines.
 There are many ways to use that which is available in our refrigerators and cabinets as a means of increasing vitality and fighting disease.

 When Food Isn't Enough-